fontanf/localsearchsolver/README.md

 Still, more complex neighborhoods can be implemented if better performances are needed.

-In addition, the algorithms don't require parameter tuning.

 Implemented algorithms:
 * Iterated local search
   * Single solution algorithm